Returning to Care

-What Should I Do If I’ve Stopped Going to HIV Care?
+What Should You Do If You’ve Stopped Going to HIV Care?

 If you’ve stopped seeing your health care provider regularly for HIV care or have stopped taking your medication, it’s important to return to care, even if you have to start seeing a new provider.

 HIV is a serious health condition.
 If you stop taking your HIV medication or haven’t seen a health care provider recently for a test to know if your medication is working, you are giving HIV the chance to multiply quickly.
-This could weaken your immune system, and you could become very sick.
-You could also develop resistance your HIV medications, and they will no longer be as effective.
+This could damage your immune system and you could become very sick and develop opportunistic infections.
+You could also develop resistance to your HIV medications and they will no longer be as effective.

-Some people living with HIV who stop seeing their health care provider worry about going back and how their provider will react.
+Managing a chronic condition like HIV may be difficult at times, however your health care provider will work with you to make sure you are on track to optimal health.
+Some people with HIV who stop seeing their health care provider worry about going back and how their provider will react.
 But providers are usually concerned when their patients stop coming to appointments and are happy to see them return to care.

 Talk openly and honestly with your provider.
 Discuss the reasons why you haven’t kept up with your appointments and/or have stopped taking your HIV medications so that he or she can help you find ways to address those reasons in the future.